• Skip to main content

 • Make the topping in a small bowl, melt the butter in the microwave, then stir in the brown sugar and almonds.

-• Pour the bread and egg mixture back into the baking dish and sprinkle with the topping.
+• Give the bread and egg mixture another good stir, and then add it back into the baking dish.
+Sprinkle with the almond topping.
 Cover (plastic wrap or a reused bread or bun bag works great!) and refrigerate overnight.

 • In the morning, preheat oven to 375° and bake uncovered for 30 minutes.
 Serve with berries and maple syrup.